 Clinic students with client; Maxine Latremoille

-Seven years ago, Maxine Latremoille began as a social work intern in the Children & Youth Law Clinic and never left.
-After graduating with her Masters in Social Work from Barry University, Latremoille continued part-time in the clinic, working alongside a new social work intern each year.
-As a social worker, “I see it as one of my roles to bring a sense of context and humanity to the legal process.
-CYLC clients are more than just the sum of their case files; they are human beings,” says Latremoille.
+Seven years ago, Maxine Latremoille began as a social work intern in Miami Law's Children & Youth Law Clinic and never left.
+After graduating with her Masters in Social Work from Barry University, Latremoille continued part-time in the clinic, working alongside a new social work intern each year and working alongside law students to help them "bring a sense of context and humanity to the legal process, CYLC clients are more than just the sum of their case files; they are human beings,” says Latremoille.

 For Margarita Aviles, this year’s Barry social work intern, the clinic provides an opportunity to learn about the child welfare system, a new area from her usual focus on the elderly.
 “I think the law plays an important role for social workers as our career prepares us to be huge advocates for the world,” says Aviles.
 “It is important for social workers to be aware of how policies affect our clients, as well as all the resources that are available in the community.”

 Preparing Law Students for the Human Aspect to Child Advocacy

 Law students in the clinic are taught to research and prepare for client meetings and court hearings, and they often pore through mountains of case files before an initial client interaction.
 Students are well-equipped to tackle the legal advocacy, and sometimes less equipped for the human aspect of child advocacy.
 The social workers sometimes join law students at client meetings, helping the legal interns to feel more comfortable.
 As Aviles explains, social workers also “help law students to understand and present their client’s current situation from a more trauma-informed perspective.”

 For example, an 18-year-old male client named "Jason" is currently in jail, awaiting trial for a felony.
 While the clinic is not involved in his criminal case, it was appointed to advocate for him in his dependency (foster care) case.